timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/platform/azure.md

 Let's break this down:

-- `HashbrownAzure.stream.text` is a function that takes an API key, an endpoint, and a Hashbrown request object, and returns an async iterable stream of encoded data ready to be sent to your frontend.
+- `HashbrownAzure.stream.text` is a function that takes an API Key, an endpoint, and a Hashbrown request object, and returns an async iterable stream of encoded data ready to be sent to your frontend.
+It handles any internal errors that may occur, and forwards them to your frontend.
 - `req.body` is the request object that contains the parameters for the chat completion.
 - `res.header` sets the response header to `application/octet-stream`, which is required for streaming binary data to your app.
 - `res.write` writes each chunk to the response as it arrives.